practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/README.md

 ...
 ```

-Chez Scheme doesn't work with me for benchmark program _fib.scm_, be it with the Petite interpreter or the Chez compiler.
+Chez Scheme doesn't work with me for benchmark program _fib.scm_ (this expression is the culprit: _(import (scheme base) (scheme read) (scheme write) (scheme time))_), be it with the Petite interpreter or the Chez compiler.
 This is in contrast to these official [Chez benchmark results](https://github.com/ecraven/r7rs-benchmarks/blob/8ed2d74acc8828f91c5cb12afb41f6b8fbd403ce/results.Chez).

 <br/>